sacramentomarcos/portfolio/README.md

 ## Work Experience

 **Data Assistant @ Grupo CSC (_February 2025 - Present_)**
-- Maintain data flows and consistently produce reports with sustainable data pipelines.
+- Maintain data flows and consistently produce reports in Excel with sustainable data pipelines.
 - Develop queries in PostgreSQL and Amazon S3 via Athena for data extraction and processing.
 - Use Python to automate reports and support exploratory analyses for business improvements.
+- Provide internal customer support for access release, correction and insertion of information in reports.

 **Internship @ Grupo CSC (_August 2024 - January 2025_)**